alefore/weblog/ten-years-of-edge.md

 fast enough that Edge was still usable, but slow enough that one could notice when they happened (ugh!).
 However, I had the feeling that
-Edge's GC implementation was as efficient as I could reasonably expect (without rewriting it drastically and making it significantly more complex),
+Edge's GC implementation was as efficient as I could reasonably expect.

 And then, ten months later,
 between 2023-09 and 2023-10,